 Page 1 – Scan bar code

 The user is then prompted using the same screen as Page 2 of the receiving wizard to scan one or more bar codes.
+The app should attempt to match the scanned bar code against both the serial number and asset tag properties of HW assets.

 If any assets cannot be found for a particular bar code that was scanned, the user is notified of that fact and told that the bar code will be removed from the collection of bar codes.
 The user is also told that he can use the Receive Asset wizard to associate a bar code with a HW asset.